coreyphillips/whatsat/README.md

 <img src="whatsat.gif" alt="screencast" width="880" />

-Recent changes to the protocol made it possible to attach arbitrary data to a payment.
+Recent [changes to the protocol](https://github.com/lightningnetwork/lightning-rfc/pull/619) made it easier then before to attach arbitrary data to a payment.
 This demo leverages that by attaching a text message and a sender signature.

 A Lightning payment delivers the message, but no actual money is paid.
 Because the sender uses a random payment hash, the receiver is not able to settle the payment.
 The failure message that is returned to the sender serves as a delivery confirmation.